With Den Automation facing immanent demise, I’ve been looking at alternatives.

 I came across the Shelly 1 relay, quite by accident, whilst looking at some Sonoff stuff.
 It immediately piqued my interest, mostly because it taught me that I didn’t know anything about lighting circuits in the UK.

-I’ve installed my fair share of lighting fixtures during the rennovation of my home and whilst I was astonished at the number of connections in a ceiling rose, I never really took any time to investigate why.
+I’ve installed my fair share of lighting fixtures during the renovation of my home and whilst I was astonished at the number of connections in a ceiling rose, I never really took any time to investigate why.

 I had made my own attempts at automating lighting when I first moved in.
 This was a crude affair, which involved putting a Sonoff Basic relay in between the rose and bulb.